Victor2023Dev/deepwallet/docs/api/README.md

 }>
 ```

-If the webpage has permission and Keplr is unlocked, this function will return the address and public key in the following format:
+If the webpage has permission and DeepWallet is unlocked, this function will return the address and public key in the following format:

 ```javascript
 {